learn-co-curriculum/phase-0-html-tag-lab/README.md

 Congratulations!
 You wrote your first HTML tag.
 Now you can use your knowledge of this basic building block to learn more HTML tags and see how they work with each other to create an entire HTML document structure.
+Remember to submit your work in CodeGrade before moving on.

 ## Resources